 Dr. Nieper found calcium orotate could help with:

 It has been well established that calcium supplements can work as preventative measures against bone loss and osteoporosis.
 While many forms of calcium supplement may aid in the prevention of this loss, Hans A. Nieper’s studies showed that calcium orotate gave the bones more usable calcium per milligram consumed.

 Calcium Orotate and Weight Control

-Calcium orotate was also shown to reduce food cravings and lower inflammation response.
+Calcium orotate was also shown to reduce food cravings.
 Nieper’s studies found that by supplementing the diets of chronic over eaters with calcium orotate, cravings were reduced significantly.

 Calcium orotate has been linked to mood-enhancement and overall cognitive enhancement.